 We use Centrix to search against many international databases to perform a PEP Check.
 That search also searches lists of sanctions, which can help check someone has not committed a criminal offence.

 In 2Shakes, when you carry out an electronic IDV, we include a PEP Check at the same time.
 We have also included functionality that will let you do PEP Checks for anyone that you have Manually IDV’ed.

-For more information on PEPs you can watch our What’s the problem with PEPs blog, or our PEP webinar along with other AML videos.
+For more information on PEPs you can read our What’s the problem with PEPs blog, or watch our PEP webinar along with other AML videos.
 If you would like to do PEP checks in a batch send the 2Shakes Bulk PEP Form to support@2Shakes.co.nz, and we can help..
 You can also refer to the DIA Website, and refer to your own Programme.